 802.1 Maintenance Schedule

-Student expression, other than student expression in student-produced official school publications, made on the school district premises or under the jurisdiction of the school district or as part of a school-sponsored activity may be attributed to the school district; therefore, student expression must be responsible.
-Student expression must be appropriate to assure that the students learn and meet the goals of the school activity and that the potential audience is not exposed to material that may be harmful or inappropriate for their level of maturity.
+It is the goal of the district to protect the educational environment for all students to help ensure it is free from substantial disruption or infringement upon their rights.
+Student expression should be appropriate to help ensure that the students learn and meet the goals of the school activity and that the potential audience is not exposed to material that may be harmful or inappropriate for their level of maturity.

-Students will be allowed to express their viewpoints and opinions as long as the expression is responsible.
-The expression will not, in the judgment of the administration, encourage the breaking of laws, defame others, be obscene or indecent, or cause a material and substantial disruption to the educational program.
+While students will generally be allowed to express their viewpoints and opinions, in certain qualifying circumstances, student speech may require administrative regulation to help ensure the safety and welfare of the school community.
+The district may regulate speech that: causes or is reasonably anticipated to cause a material and substantial disruption to the education environment; infringes upon the rights of others; is obscene or lewd; is school sponsored; and/or promotes illegal activity.
 The administration, when making this judgment, will consider whether the activity in which the expression was made is school-sponsored and whether review or prohibition of the students' speech furthers an educational purpose.
-Further, the expression must be done in a reasonable time, place, and manner that is not disruptive to the orderly and efficient operation of the school district.
+The expression must be done in a reasonable time, place, and manner that is not disruptive to the orderly and efficient operation of the school district.

 Students who violate this policy may be subject to disciplinary measures.
-Employees are responsible for insuring students' expression is in keeping with this policy.
+Employees are responsible for helping to ensure students' expression is in keeping with this policy.
 It is the responsibility of the superintendent to develop administrative regulations regarding this policy.

 Legal Reference: U.S. Const. amend.
 I.